lindy-zhang/compliance-rag/README.md

 ## Limitations

-- Semantic retrieval can surface topically-adjacent but incorrect matches (e.g. retrieving other Middle East sanctions entries for an Iran-specific query) — grounding and consistency checks reduce but don't eliminate this risk
+- Semantic retrieval can surface topically-adjacent but incorrect matches (e.g. retrieving other Middle East sanctions entries for an Iran-specific query) -> can't eliminate this risk even with grounding and consistency checks
-- Not evaluated against a labeled ground-truth set; risk-level classifications are LLM judgments, not verified against actual compliance outcomes
+- Didn't evaluate against a labeled ground-truth set -? the risk-level classifications are LLM judgments (not verified against actual compliance outcomes)
 - Uses public data only; not tested against real bank-grade document volume or formats (scanned PDFs, OCR output)